A WILDCAT'S GUIDE TO TUCSON

 In 1987, construction began on seven different ecosystems at Biosphere 2 to see if humans might be able to live in similar enclosed habitats on other planets.
-Today, you can take a behind the scenes tour of the facility, which is now dedicated to UA research and understanding of global scientific issues.
+Today, you can take a behind the scenes tour of the facility, which is now dedicated to University of Arizona research and understanding of global scientific issues.

 SAN XAVIER DEL BAC

 Jesuit priest Eusebio Kino, who founded San Xavier Mission in 1692, was a staunch defender of the Tohono O'odham, fighting against European colonists who tried to steal native land.
 The mission building has been dubbed the dove of the desert for its striking white exterior.